ibleaman/JPPC/concerts.md

 Including several World Premieres!

+**tickets available later this month**
-**_TICKETS $50;  Groups of 10 or more: $40;  AVAILABLE LATER THIS MONTH_**
+**_admission: $50 ~ groups of 10 or more: $40_**
 **_LIVESTREAM (WITH TICKETS) IS PLANNED_**

-A KEEPSAKE FOR OUR LIVE AUDIENCE:  a 48-page concert journal with lyrics and translations, ads placed by our fans, and acknowledgement of generous gifts from our supporters
+for our live audience:  a 48-page keepsake journal with lyrics and translations, ads placed by our fans, and acknowledgement of generous gifts from our supporters

 [info@YiddishChorus.org](mailto:info@yiddishchorus.org)